GES-compchem/GES-echem-suite/docs/Guide/cell-cycling.md

 The module currently supports GAMRY `.DTA` single-halfcycle files and Biologic `.mpt` cell-cycling files.
 The US/European number format conversion is automatically done for all `.DTA` files.
 :::

 ## Structure of the module

-The `echemsuite.cellcycing` module is articulated in two sub-modules: `read_input`, which contains the tools required to load and parse experimental data files, and `cycles`, in which all the main code objects holding and structuring the experimental data are stored.
+The `echemsuite.cellcycing` module is articulated in three sub-modules: `read_input`, which contains the tools required to load and parse experimental data files, `cycles`, in which all the main code objects holding and structuring the experimental data are stored and `experiments` where a set of tools for the analysis of composite cell-cycling experiments are provided.

 Before moving on with the discussion on how to operate the library, let us discuss the organization of the data-structure implemented in the `echemsuite.cellcycing.cycles` sub-module.
 In general, a cell-cycling experiment consists of a series of charge and discharge operations intended to characterize the properties associated with a given electrochemical cell in terms of time/usage of the device.
 The `echemsuite.cellcycing` sub-module is organized with the same logic.
 The cell-cycling experiment is defined by a `CellCycling` class which internally carries a variable number of `Cycle` objects.
 Each `Cycle` object represents a complete charge/discharge battery cycle and, as such, it is composed by two `HalfCycles`, one for the charge and one for the discharge.